 We have daily maths and phonics sessions, and talk for writing and kinetic letters most days.
 There will be a workshop in the Autumn term to show some of what we do.

-The children have two P.E. sessions each week, Wednesdays and Fridays, so please make sure the children have had their earrings removed on those days.
+The children have two P.E. sessions each week, so please make sure the children have had their earrings removed on those days.
+We will tell you the days when we get the new timetable.

 All children learn at different rates so we differentiate our experiences so all can learn effectively.
 Parents/Carers will be sent a dojo link so they can see weekly updates and photos of what the children are currently learning and experiencing.
 Always helpful when a child replies ‘we just played’, to a question about their day!

 When children start school, they are given a book with no words, until they learn to blend letters together to make words.
-They are also given a card with the first list of high frequency words to learn.
+They are also given words in their reading record to learn.
 More lists appear as time goes in and the children learn to recognise them.

 We will give you a water bottle which will be left in school for us to refill, then sent home on Fridays to wash thoroughly.
 Please remember to pop it back on Monday mornings.